 It is undeniable that peace of mind is hard to come by these days especially since everything went in shambles due to the COVID-19 breakout.
 It is now more important than ever that we can learn the skill of controlling our emotions and negative thoughts.
-Experts in the field have recommended that exercise and meditation are the ways to go.
+Experts in the field have recommended that exercise and meditation through mindfulness-based stress reduction are the ways to go.

-Most of us are familiar with exercising but meditating is a different ballgame.
+Most of us are familiar with exercising but mindfulness meditation training is a different ballgame.
 It doesn’t require us to stretch our body muscles but instead trains and strengthens our brain’s flexibility and agility.
 But how does this “brain training” work?
 Have you ever wondered what’s the scientific explanation of meditation?
 In this article, we will delve deep into the mind and the science of meditation.

 If physical exercise is for the body, meditation on the other hand is for the brain.